FullStackWithLawrence/azureml-example/README.md

 - `AzureAIMLStudioAssetsBatchEndpoint`: Azure AI ML Studio Assets - batch end point.
 Providers helpers for managing end points.
 - `AzureAIMLStudioAuthoringAutomatedML`: Azure AI ML Studio Authoring - Automated ML.
 Helper class for managing life cycle of 'automated ml' jobs.

+There is also an [example production deployment](./titanic-survival-app/) of a model created using AutomatedML.
+See important deployment details, [here](./docs/AZURE_DEPLOYMENT.md).

 Note the following:

 1. Model training is a computationally intensive task and it is not free.
 You'll need a paid [Azure Subscription](https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account).
 Expect to spend in the neighborhood of $0.10/per hour ($USD) when training models.